takinbo/homebrew-bitcoin/README.md

 Remember to run `brew update`, `brew prune`, and `brew doctor` often!

+If you want something added to this repo, let me know with the issue tracker.
+It should be easy enough to add things as long as they have build instructions of mac already.
+There are other taps with mining tools, but I could add those here if there is interest.

-If you have anything that could help make these formula better or if anything doesn't work for you, please contribute to the issue tracker here!
+If you know anything that could help make these formula better or if anything doesn't work for you, please contribute to the issue tracker here!

 If you find this tap useful, my Bitcoin address is 1NcJr3YyL6qKDPVVhG8ViNADcUhVvn3v9n.

 # Formula